Cytosorbents (NASDAQ:CTSO) Announces Earnings Results, Beats Expectations By $0.01 EPS

-Cytosorbents (NASDAQ:CTSO – Get Free Report) issued its earnings results on Tuesday.
-The medical research company reported ($0.08) EPS for the quarter, beating analysts’ consensus estimates of ($0.09) by $0.01, Zacks reports.
-The firm had revenue of $9.89 million for the quarter, compared to analyst estimates of $9.73 million.
-Cytosorbents had a negative return on equity of 129.89% and a negative net margin of 75.07%.
-During the same quarter in the prior year, the firm earned ($0.14) earnings per share.
+Cytosorbents (NASDAQ:CTSO – Get Free Report) posted its quarterly earnings data on Tuesday.
+The medical research company reported ($0.08) EPS for the quarter, topping the consensus estimate of ($0.09) by $0.01, Zacks reports.
+Cytosorbents had a negative net margin of 75.07% and a negative return on equity of 129.89%.
+The company had revenue of $9.89 million during the quarter, compared to analyst estimates of $9.73 million.
+During the same period in the previous year, the firm earned ($0.14) earnings per share.

 Wall Street Analyst Weigh In

-Several equities research analysts have commented on CTSO shares.
+Several brokerages recently commented on CTSO.
+StockNews.com initiated coverage on shares of Cytosorbents in a report on Wednesday.
+They set a “hold” rating on the stock.
 EF Hutton Acquisition Co.
-I upgraded Cytosorbents to a “strong-buy” rating in a research report on Monday, July 29th.
-B. Riley restated a “buy” rating and issued a $3.00 price objective on shares of Cytosorbents in a research report on Wednesday, May 15th.
-HC Wainwright restated a “neutral” rating and issued a $1.00 price objective on shares of Cytosorbents in a research report on Wednesday.
-Finally, StockNews.com started coverage on Cytosorbents in a research report on Wednesday.
-They issued a “hold” rating on the stock.
+I raised Cytosorbents to a “strong-buy” rating in a research note on Monday, July 29th.
+B. Riley reissued a “buy” rating and set a $3.00 price target on shares of Cytosorbents in a research note on Wednesday, May 15th.
+Finally, HC Wainwright restated a “neutral” rating and issued a $1.00 target price on shares of Cytosorbents in a research note on Wednesday.

 Cytosorbents Company Profile